 - The causes, practices and effects of war,

-- The origins and development of authoritarian and single-party states, and
+- Origins and development of authoritarian and single-party states, and

 - The Cold War.

-Both H and S Level students prepare an Internal Assessment on a topic of their choice.
+Both H and S Level students prepare a piece of Internal Assessment on a topic of their choice.

 PSYCHOLOGY (H only)